 Throughout his life, he has witnessed the bitter experiences of his parents, who were forced to relocate to three new farms during the civil war, and the many experiences of military violence.

-In late 1988, when he was a university student during the junta’s rule, he was the secretary of the Kachin Literature and Culture Committee.
+Under the military rule from 1993 to 1996 that followed after 1988, he served as a Secretary of the Kachin Literature and Cultural Committee of the University.
 At that time, he took part in leading role to publish the annual issue of Kachin Magazine in Kachin language, and resented the censorship restrictions on ethnic literature.
 Since that time, he studied political literature, especially political literature related to Myanmar and ethnic histories that were not included in the curriculum.

 He got the Bachelor of Science in Botany from the Myitkyina Degree College (Mandalay University) in 1998, and Master of Divinity from the Myanmar Institute of Theology (MIT), Insein.
 After that, he served as a Pastor, Youth Director, General Secretary of the Church at the Shatapru Baptist Church.
 Since 2007, the 2008 constitution has been opposed to, and he has been conducting awareness training to young people.
 Therefore, he was on the Watch List of the Bureau of Special Investigation (Myanmar), and the warning notice was sent to him.
 In January 2010, while comedian Zargana (Maung Thura) was imprisoned in Myitkyina Prison, he helped the documentary crew of the film “This Prison Where I Live” which is about the biography of the comedian Zargana.
 Because of that, he had to flee and take refugee in Thailand.
 During that time, he had a chance to get post-graduate degree “Master of Rural Development Management (MRDM)” at Khon Kaen University, and continue his study in “Social Science” as a PhD candidate at the same University.
 In 2017, he joined the Doctor of Ministry Program, which is jointly organized by MIT and Central Baptist Theological Seminary (Kansas, USA), and had a chance to take “Peace Study” course and get the doctoral degree in 2019.